ZooMoo: History

+In March 2020, ZooMoo’s flagship channel in Brazil was rebranded as “ZooMoo Kids”, and after the rebrand, it left Claro TV alongside Love Nature on March 31.

 On 1 April 2020, it was launched on Zuku TV in Kenya and 6 months later on DStv as a "pop-up channel" which has been extended from March to the end of June 2021.

 On 16 June 2020, Your Family Entertainment and Blue Ant Media made a "content swap" agreement which enabled an exchange of programming between the YFE catalog and the international ZooMoo channels to occur.
 As a result, ZooMoo feeds worldwide began broadcasting series from the YFE catalog.
 The EMEA feed currently airs Albert Says...
 Nature Knows Best, Gloria's House, Urmel and Bob's Beach as a result of the swap.
 The United States/Latin America feed broadcasts Albert Says...
 Nature Knows Best, Urmel and Bob's Beach.
 The international kids' TV channels operated by YFE, Fix & Foxi and RiC, also begun to air some of ZooMoo's content, including their acquired animated series Jelly Jamm, as a result.

-In 2021, ZooMoo was acquired by Rock Entertainment Holdings.
+In September 2021, following Blue Ant’s channels rebranding to ROCK, ZooMoo was acquired by Rock Entertainment Holdings.

-In 2022, ZooMoo was removed from Virgin Media On Demand, Same as Tiddlers TV, in the United Kingdom.
+In 2022, ZooMoo was removed from Virgin Media On Demand in the United Kingdom because it was shut down on 7 January 2020, alongside Tiddlers TV, because it was rebranded as Virgin TV Kids on 10 April 2017.

+In June 2025, ZooMoo Kids in Brazil was rebranded as DumDum.